 | |_^

 Rust doesn’t know of any relationship between 'c and 's.
-In order to be valid, the referenced data in Context with lifetime 's needs to be constrained, to guarantee that it lives longer than the reference with lifetime 'c.
+To be valid, the referenced data in Context with lifetime 's needs to be constrained to guarantee that it lives longer than the reference with lifetime 'c.
 If 's is not longer than 'c, the reference to Context might not be valid.

-Which gets us to the point of this section: the Rust feature lifetime subtyping is a way to specify that one lifetime parameter lives at least as long as another one.
-In the angle brackets where we declare lifetime parameters, we can declare a lifetime 'a as usual, and declare a lifetime 'b that lives at least as long as 'a by declaring 'b with the syntax 'b: 'a.
+Now we get to the point of this section: the Rust feature lifetime subtyping specifies that one lifetime parameter lives at least as long as another one.
+In the angle brackets where we declare lifetime parameters, we can declare a lifetime 'a as usual and declare a lifetime 'b that lives at least as long as 'a by declaring 'b using the syntax 'b: 'a.

-In our definition of Parser, in order to say that 's (the lifetime of the string slice) is guaranteed to live at least as long as 'c (the lifetime of the reference to Context), we change the lifetime declarations to look like this:
+In our definition of Parser, to say that 's (the lifetime of the string slice) is guaranteed to live at least as long as 'c (the lifetime of the reference to Context), we change the lifetime declarations to look like this:

-Filename: src/lib.rs
+src/lib.rs

 struct Parser<'c, 's: 'c> {